AGProjects/sylk-webrtc/README.md

 Blink for web is a simple web frontend for making audio / video calls from a web browser, using WebRTC technologies.

-It's built using HTML and JavaScript and uses the SylkRTC API.
+It's built using HTML and JavaScript and uses the [SylkRTC](https://github.com/AGProjects/sylkrtc.js) API.

 ## Development

 Nodejs is needed for development.
-Versions >= 0.12 are recommended.
+Version >= 4.2 is recommended.
 A convenience `configure` script and `Makefile` are provided.

 * Install all dependencies